Study in the sunshine state.

 Join us for a campus tour.

-Miami campus tours are currently scheduled for most Tuesdays and Fridays beginning at noon ET, and are approximately one hour.
+Miami campus tours are currently scheduled for most Mondays and Thursdays beginning at noon ET, and are approximately one hour.
 We look forward to sharing our campus with you.
 Please complete the form below to register for a scheduled tour date.